 Can I take antibiotics for a toothache without seeing a dentist?

 It is not advisable to take antibiotics for a toothache without a dental assessment.
 Antibiotics require a prescription and should only be used when clinically indicated.
 Taking antibiotics without knowing the cause of your pain could mask symptoms, delay appropriate treatment, and contribute to antibiotic resistance.
-A dentist can examine your tooth, determine the underlying cause, and recommend the most suitable approach.
+A dentist can examine your tooth, determine the underlying cause of the pain, and recommend the most suitable approach.
+If you are in discomfort, over-the-counter pain relief and contacting a dental practice for an appointment are generally more appropriate first steps.

 How long do antibiotics take to work for a dental infection?